The fine print

 The decision to hire a candidate recommended to you is your sole decision.
 We provide no guarantee to you regarding the suitability or quality of the candidate.

 We endeavour to obtain accurate details on all candidates, including their qualifications and experience.
-We are, however, reliant on the integrity of information supplied to us by potential candidates.
+We are, however, reliant on the integrity of information supplied to us by potential candidates and other parties.

 Nature of Relationship Between You and the Candidate